Merkoba/Hue/README.md

 >Whether it uses the room theme or a custom theme by default.

 "global_settings_default_theme_color
+>Default color for custom theme.

+"global_settings_default_text_color
->Default color for custom themes.
+>Default text color for custom theme.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.